AHeroicLlama/Mappalachia/README.md

 * Every single person who has so generously donated to say thanks for Mappalachia.
 * All prominent members of the Mappalachia Discord who have provided feedback and ideas for new features.
 (Gilpo, Duchess Flame, MeatServo, Scratchy, frame, +rat, fo76utils, pcrov and more)
 * Contributors to and developers of XEdit and FO76Edit, namely Eckserah.
-* Members of the FO76 Datamining Discord, for helping out with FO76Edit and Edit Scripts, and offering valuable knowledge and feedback based on their own experiences datamining and creating Fallout 76 maps.
+* Members of the FO76 Datamining Discord, for helping out with FO76Edit and Edit Scripts.
-* [fo76utils](https://github.com/fo76utils) for their excellent and powerful render tool, used to render backgrounds for all cell maps and the Appalachia satellite map option.
+* [fo76utils](https://github.com/fo76utils) for their excellent, powerful [render tool](https://github.com/fo76utils/fo76utils), used to render background images.

 #### Licensing
 This project is licensed under the GNU General Public License 3.0 - see [LICENSE.md](LICENSE.md) for details.<br/>
-Mappalachia uses technologies such as [.NET](https://dotnet.microsoft.com/en-us/platform/free), [SQLite](https://www.sqlite.org/copyright.html), [SVG.NET](https://github.com/svg-net/SVG?tab=MS-PL-1-ov-file#readme) and [KGy SOFT Core Libraries](https://kgysoft.net/corelibraries) which are each subject to their own licenses.<br/>
+Mappalachia uses technologies such as [.NET](https://dotnet.microsoft.com/en-us/platform/free), [SQLite](https://www.sqlite.org/copyright.html), [SVG.NET](https://github.com/svg-net/SVG?tab=MS-PL-1-ov-file#readme) and [KGy SOFT Core Libraries](https://kgysoft.net/corelibraries/#license) which are each subject to their own licenses.<br/>
 Use of other third-party assets are covered below.

 #### Legal/Disclaimer